keerthanamurugaiyan/Interview-notes/JavaScript.md

    **Implicit type conversion (Automatic type conversion):** JavaScript automatically converts one data type to another based on the operation being performed.

    **Explicit type conversion (Manual type conversion):** You manually convert one data type to another using specific functions or methods.

+**79. addEventListener() and removeEventListener()**

+   **(i)   The addEventListener()** method in JavaScript is used to attach an event handler to a specified element, so that when the specified event occurs, the attached handler function is executed.
+It can be applied to any DOM element, the document, window, or other objects that support events.

+   **(ii)   removeEventListener()** is a JavaScript method used to remove an event listener that was previously added using addEventListener().
+When you use this method, the event will no longer trigger the function that was originally attached to it.